bkaradzic/GENie/docs/scripting-reference.md

 ---
 ### solution(_name_)
 Creates a new solution and makes it active.
-Solutions are the top-level opjects in a GENie build script, and are synonymous with a Visual Studio solution.
+Solutions are the top-level objects in a GENie build script, and are synonymous with a Visual Studio solution.
 Each solution contains one or more projects, which in turn contain the settings to generate a single binary target.

 #### Arguments
 _name_ - unique name for the solution.
 If a solution with the given name already exists, it is made active and returned.
 This value will be used as the file name of the generated solution file.